m-alexeev/m-alexeev/README.md

 ### Hi there 👋

-🌱 I’m a recent graduate from Simon Fraser University with a degree in Computing Science
+🌱 I’m a recent graduate from Simon Fraser University with a degree in Computing Science.

+## About Me

+- 👨‍💻 **Role**: Data Engineer 💼💾
+- 🌐 **Tech Stacks**: Azure, Databricks, PySpark 📊🔍
+- 🌟 **Passions**: Custom Keyboards ⌨️💖, Web Development 💻🌐, and Embedded Development with Arduino 🤖💡

-🔭 Currently working at Publicis Sapient as a Software Developer Engineer and growing my github repo count
+🔭 Currently working at Publicis Sapient as a Software Developer Engineer and growing my github repo count.

+🔧 My daily life revolves around crafting data pipelines, transforming raw data into valuable insights, and building robust, scalable solutions.\
+🔍 It's been an incredible journey, and I can't wait to see where it takes me next!

+## Let's Connect!

+I'm always eager to connect and collaborate on tech and development projects.
+Whether you share my interests or just want to chat about the latest tech trends, feel free to reach out!
+Looking forward to meeting you in the GitHub community and sharing more of my coding adventures!
+Stay curious, stay coding!🚀

 <!--
 **m-alexeev/m-alexeev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.